 How to Choose the Best Graphics Card

 The best way to choose a graphics card is to look at benchmarks.
 Typically, manufacturers will perform a series of benchmarks that they can display.
 Still, it’s important to remember that these are not the same as practical user benchmarks.
-Benchmarks are an excellent way to determine which card is the best GPU in 2023.
+Benchmarks are an excellent way to determine a quality GPU .

 Benchmarking a graphics card is related to the graphics card itself and the other components in your computer and how they interface and interact with your graphics card.
 Merely having the newest graphics card alone won’t guarantee the highest fidelity graphics and performance.
 Computers are going to be limited by their oldest parts.

 This is called a “bottleneck” since the lowest performing component will hold up the rest of your PC from running its best.